Tax Breakdown in Singapore

 Keep more of your salary with Wise!Save With Wise

-With our tax calculator, Singapore residents can quickly estimate their take-home salary and total income tax.
+With our income tax calculator, Singapore residents can quickly estimate their take-home salary and total income tax.
 All you have to do is enter your gross salary, tell us if you're paid yearly, monthly, or weekly, and press "Calculate".

 Our tax calculator makes a few assumptions for ease of use, such as that you aren't married and have no dependants, and that you've been a resident of Singapore for at least three years.
 This means that you may actually pay less in taxes after all tax credits, deductions and allowances applicable to your situation are taken into account.